joseph475/quotation-app-be/README.md

 - `GET /api/v1/dashboard/recent-sales` - Get recent sales
 - `GET /api/v1/dashboard/low-stock` - Get low stock items

+## Deployment

+This backend is ready for deployment on Vercel.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

+### Quick Deploy to Vercel

+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Set up environment variables in Vercel dashboard
+4. Deploy

 ## Database Schema

 The application uses MongoDB with Mongoose for data modeling.
 The main collections are: